gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 I kissed her.
 "You are a treasure, but no, she is too sensible of her station.
 She would never talk to a mere servant."

 Oë punched me lightly for that.
-Like me, she was crew caste---the admirals would never trust a cargo caste with their secrets---and while she played the role of servant dutifully, she did not like to be reminded of it.
+Like me, she was crew caste—the admirals would never trust a cargo caste with their secrets—and while she played the role of servant dutifully, she did not like to be reminded of it.

 I kissed her again to show that I meant no insult.
 "But if you could find a way